Bergen-Lafayette, Jersey City: The Junction, Bergen Hill, and Jackson Hill

 Communipaw Junction, or simply, The Junction, is where Communipaw, Summit Avenue and Garfield Avenue, and Grand Street meet.
 The Bergen Hill Historic District is centered on Summit Avenue as it ascends from the Junction.
 Bergen Hill, or The Hill, refers to the emergence of the New Jersey Palisades.
-The district is not on National Register of Historic Places, but has a state designation. a prominent landmark being St John's Church.
+The district is not on National Register of Historic Places, but has a state designation.
+Library Hall is a renovated 1866 building that served as the town hall for Bergen Township then later as Bergen City before it was annexed by Jersey City in 1870.
+Library Hall now serves as a residential building.
+A prominent landmark is St. John's Church.
 Lincoln High School is on Crescent Avenue.
 Ficken's Warehouse is on Grand Street, which as it ascends from the Junction to the St. Patrick's Parish and Buildings at Bramhall Ave.
 (40°42′50″N 74°4′23″W).
 While not in the city historic district, this complex received its federal historic status in September 1980 and anchors the surrounding streets, some of which are lined with well-preserved or restored 18th-century row houses in Jackson Hill.
 MLK Drive has long been a commercial street for the southern part of the district.
 The neighborhood sometimes called Claremont lies south of Arlington Park, where before discontinuation of service the Central Railroad of New Jersey maintained station.

 Communipaw-Lafayette

 Lafayette Park gives its name to the lower, or eastern, portion of the district closest to Downtown Jersey City.
-It is likely named for the Marquis de Lafayette, who was stationed in Bergen in 1799, and later re-visited in 1824 A city square similar to Van Vorst Park and Hamilton Park the buildings surrounding it were constructed in different periods.
+It is likely named for the Marquis de Lafayette, who was stationed in Bergen in 1779, and later re-visited in 1824.
+A city square similar to Van Vorst Park and Hamilton Park the buildings surrounding it were constructed in different periods.
 Before land-filling in the early twentieth century this area was located on the Upper New York Bay.
 The Hackensack Indian village of Communipaw and the 16th century New Netherland plantation of Jan Everts Bout, site of the Pavonia Massacre, were located here.
 Whitlock Cordage is an intact complex of industrial buildings built in the Lafayette section along the banks of the Morris Canal.
 The Housing Trust of America purchased the property to preserve the structures as affordable housing.
 Parts of the neighborhood are part of the Communipaw-Lafayette Historic District.
 Berry Lane Park, which upon completion will be the largest municipal park in Jersey City, is under construction along Garfield Avenue.

 Transportation

 The Liberty State Park, Garfield Avenue, and Martin Luther King stations of the Hudson-Bergen Light Rail are on the periphery of the section.
-New Jersey Transit bus routes 6, 43, 81, 87 to Journal Square, Exchange Place, and Hoboken Terminal serve the area locally, as does the independent Bergen Avenue bus.
+New Jersey Transit bus routes 6, 8, 16, 81, 87 to Journal Square, Exchange Place, and Hoboken Terminal serve the area locally.